Arclmpulse/group-30-vision/README.md

 ~~Threshold is too loose on circular objects, will refine further.~~ Tightened threshold on circular objects, mostly fixed.
 Need to fine tune.

-_Not detecting correct camera if multiple plugged in_ Not a bug.
-May look into updating code and retrieving the correct camera every single time.
+~~_Not detecting correct camera if multiple plugged in_ Not a bug.
+May look into updating code and retrieving the correct camera every single time.~~ Fixed!

 Motion is not perfect.
 Does not track high speed movement well.

-Need more accurate focal length + depth of field for output.
-Incorrect values.
+~~Need more accurate focal length + depth of field for output.
+Incorrect values.~~ Fixed!

 ## Changelog
+### Version 4.0
+Switched to SDK, fixed sensor issues with XYZ coordinates.
+Accuracy seems to be extremely high.

+Added a record function with a hotkey, will output to directory.

+Objects in motion are able to be detected better, but it's still not perfect.

 ### Version 3.0
 Successfully outputs objects XYZ coordinate based off the given focal length.